 It was in the early 1980s that a then 24-year-old Kartsotis started making cheap fashion watches under the name Fossil.
 His older brother Kosta, a former Sanger Harris executive, helped get the line into department stores.
-Less than 10 years later, the brand went public and, along the way, grew from a small watch company to a global lifestyle brand, selling $3.2 billion worth of watches, handbags and clothing annually.
+Less than 10 years later, the brand went public and, along the way, grew from a small watch company into a global lifestyle brand, selling over $3.2 billion worth of watches, handbags and clothing annually.
 Kartsotis was chairman and chief executive until 2000 and remained chairman until 2010.
 He still holds a small but undisclosed stake in the company.

-In 2003, Kartsotis founded his private equity and brand management firm, Bedrock Manufacturing Co., named after the hometown of cartoon character Fred Flintstone.
+In 2003, Kartsotis founded his private equity and brand management firm, Bedrock Manufacturing Co, named after the hometown of cartoon character Fred Flintstone.
 Bedrock itself flies under the radar, but the Texas-based company has quietly built up a portfolio of consumer brands, with a particular interest in American products.

 Kartsotis is active on a daily basis in the management of Bedrock and its various brands.
 In 2011, he set up a state-of-the-art operation called Shinola that now produces 500,000 high-quality watches a year, as well as bicycles, leather goods and hand-crafted journals.

-Shinola takes its name from the American shoe polish that was popularized by the expression, “You don’t know shit from Shinola.”
+Shinola takes its name from the American shoe polish that was popularised by the expression, “You don’t know shit from Shinola.”
 The no-nonsense attitude also comes through in the Detroit-based company’s designs, which evoke a “Made in the USA” sense of pride, a badge of quality and reliability.

 In 2012, Bedrock added Filson to its portfolio.
 Founded in 1897 and based in Seattle, the brand continues to hand-make all its designs, from outdoor wear to leather bags, in America.